de Sitter Vacua from Ten Dimensions: Stress-energy of Gaugino Condensate

 which reduces to \eqref{ymaction} in the limit $\kappa_4 \to 0$.
-The D7-brane gauge coupling is\footnote{The normalization $f(T)=T/(2\pi)$ was used in the study of gaugino-flux couplings in \cite{Dymarsky:2010mf,Moritz:2017xto}, but we take instead $f(T)=T/(4\pi)$ for ease of comparison to the supergravity literature.}
+We take the divisor $D$ to be rigid, so that the Yang-Mills theory has no charged matter.
+Here, the D7-brane gauge coupling is given by the holomorphic expression\footnote{The normalization $f(T)=T/(2\pi)$ was used in the study of gaugino-flux couplings in \cite{Dymarsky:2010mf,Moritz:2017xto}, but we take instead $f(T)=T/(4\pi)$ for ease of comparison to the supergravity literature.}